WLowe10/flow-engine/README.md

-# Hawk Engine
+# Flow Engine

-Hawk Engine is a robust, modular workflow engine.
+Flow Engine is a robust, modular workflow engine.
 This implements flow based programming concepts where each “node” lives in isolation and performs work in chains by propagating data down the flow.
 It uses decorators to create a beautiful and seamless developer experience and allows dependency injection.
-Many concepts are adopted from NestJS.
+Many design aspects are adopted from NestJS.

 **This documentation is NOT complete.
 This library is currently a prototype.
 More comprehensize documentation will be made in further versions**

-**Hawk engine is in development and the API may (likely) change**
+**Flow engine is in development and the API may (likely) change**

 ## Usage/Examples